 I knew I had an opportunity to run.
 There was an emergency exit just behind me, a window half-opened nearby.
-I could launch myself through either and escape into the darkness and preferred safety of a pitch black alleyway in the middle of a city.
+I could launch myself through either and escape into the darkness and preferred the safety of a pitch-black alleyway in the middle of a city.
 I could not, and for several reasons.

 “Well good evening.
 I’m not sure really what to do.
-I neither sing or dance, I don’t perform, I only came here with poetry I have written.
+I neither sing nor dance, I don’t perform, I only came here with poetry I have written.

 I debated reading everything to the tune of Oklahoma or maybe lying down on the stage and screaming it out at the top of my lungs.
 I reasoned that at this point I could have read while peeing into a cup and gotten away with it.

 I had lowered the volume and frantic nature of what I saw as a bit of a disturbed evening and I offered only carefully formulated words and phrases and images.
-My satisfaction was short lived.
-From the back of the room the silence was broken by the young black woman who called out, contrary to what the others had been saying, “Just one more then someone else.”
+My satisfaction was short-lived.
+From the back of the room, the silence was broken by the young black woman who called out, contrary to what the others had been saying, “Just one more than someone else.”